 Late that next night, we drove 20 minutes to a retreat center run by the Sacramentine Sisters who had invited us to stay there for as long as we needed—at no cost.
 (My sister was the Communications Director for that Diocese back then.)
 We found the key where they’d hidden it for us.
 The entry was dimly lit, and the fragrance of prayer candles greeted us as they flickered in the chapel.
 We whispered in the silence as we tiptoed up the stairs.

 All we needed was a nearby comfortable place to rest but we were overwhelmed at the size of the double suite prepared for us above the chapel.
 There was a sitting area, two bedrooms, a kitchen, and a bath.

 My sister called me to the refrigerator and showed me the plates of quiche and pumpkin pancakes placed in there for us.
-There was a dish of sliced apples, three kinds of jam, orange juice and milk and even wine.
-On the counter were two boxes of cereal, regular and sugar-free syrup, a fresh loaf of bread, and a plate of doughnuts.
-And there were bananas on the table.
+There was a dish of sliced apples, three kinds of jam, orange juice, milk, and even wine.
+On the counter were two boxes of cereal, regular and sugar-free syrup, a fresh loaf of bread, and a plate of doughnuts — and there were bananas on the table.

 Sometimes it’s the simplest touches that speak the greatest love.

 Later, I wandered out of the room.
 We were the only ones on the floor, but I could almost see the sisters of the past as they moved in silence up and down the hall.
 In the dark prayer room, I peered through the curtains into the chapel below.
 The nuns used to be cloistered and would come into this room to pray and hold vigil during the night.
 I loosed the tears, and I felt as if someone was wrapping a blanket around me.